Central H-spaces and banded types: Introduction

 \subsection{Outline}

 In \cref{sec:H-spaces}, we give results about H-spaces which do not depend on centrality, including a description of the moduli space of H-space structures, results about Whitehead products and H-space structures on spheres, and results about unique H-space structures.
 In \cref{sec:central-types}, we define central types, show that central types have a unique H-space structure, give a characterization of which H-spaces are central, and prove other results needed in the next section. \cref{sec:bands-and-torsors} is the heart of the paper.
 It defines the type $\BAutpl(A)$ of bands for a central type $A$, shows that it is a unique delooping of $A$, proves that it is an H-space under a tensoring operation, and shows that central types and their self-maps are uniquely infinitely deloopable.
 We also give the alternate description of the delooping in terms of $A$-torsors.
-Finally, \cref{sec:examples} gives examples and non-examples of central types, mostly related to Eilenberg--Mac~Lane spaces and their products. \addtocontents{toc}{\SkipTocEntry}
+Finally, \cref{sec:examples} gives examples and non-examples of central types, mostly related to Eilenberg--Mac~Lane spaces and their products.
+It also contains a construction of $K(G,1)$ as a type of torsors, and defines an H-space structure on this type when $G$ is abelian, paralleling the H-space structure on $\BAutpl(A)$.
+It ends by showing that every truncated, central type with at most two non-zero homotopy groups, both of which are finitely presented, is a product of Eilenberg--Mac~Lane spaces.